Gustavo Munúa: Club career

-Club

 Nacional

-Born in Montevideo, Munúa started his career at local Club Nacional de Football, where he won four Uruguayan Primera División titles in a row.
+Born in Montevideo, Munúa started his career at local Nacional, where he won four Uruguayan Primera División titles in a row.
 He held the record of being the first goalkeeper to score in Uruguayan football, when he netted from a free kick in a league win against Central Español.

 Munúa later scored three goals from penalties, both in the league and the Copa Libertadores.

 Deportivo

 Munúa left Nacional in 2003, joining La Liga side Deportivo de La Coruña on a six-year contract, where he struggled to gain first-choice status.
-From 2003 to 2006 he was topped by Spanish international José Francisco Molina and, subsequently, faced stiff competition from Israel's Dudu Aouate.
+From 2003 to 2006, he was barred by Spanish international José Francisco Molina and, subsequently, faced stiff competition from Israel's Dudu Aouate.

-In January 2008, after regaining first-choice from Aouate, both goalkeepers were involved in a post-training punching session that resulted in both being suspended for the match against Villarreal CF, as well as subsequent league games.
+In January 2008, after regaining first-choice from Aouate, both goalkeepers were involved in a post-training punching session that resulted in both being suspended for the match against Villarreal, as well as subsequent league games.
 In February, due to B-team goalkeeper Fabri's inexperience, both players were reinstated in the squad, although the Israeli regained his lost spot.

-After having started the following season, as Aouate, deemed surplus to requirements, Munúa eventually returned to back-up status, as Aouate was sold to RCD Mallorca and Fabri returned to the reserves.
-On 25 January 2009, due to the forced absence of new first-choice Dani Aranzubia (sent off the previous week against FC Barcelona), he returned to action for his only appearance of the campaign, a 1–0 loss at Real Madrid.
+After having started the following season, as Aouate, deemed surplus to requirements, Munúa eventually returned to back-up status, as Aouate was sold to Mallorca and Fabri returned to the reserves.
+On 25 January 2009, due to the forced absence of new first-choice Dani Aranzubia (sent off the previous week against Barcelona), he returned to action for his only appearance of the campaign, a 1–0 loss at Real Madrid.